 - (b) Computation of Step Dates, requirements for step movements and other provisions for administration of the Pay plan specified in Article 49 of this agreement, shall be applicable and remain unchanged, except as specifically modified herein.
-Implementation of the changes to the time required on each step, as reflected in subsection (a) above, shall be based on the day and month of the employee's next step date. - 2. (a) Effective with the start of the first full payroll period in January 2019, all employees covered by this Agreement shall receive a one and one-quarter percent (1.25%) increase, based on the rates in force on the prior day.
-Such adjustment shall be applied to the salary grid.
-Effective with the start of the first full payroll period in January 2020, all employees covered by this Agreement shall receive a one and one-quarter percent (1.25%) increase, based on rates in force on the prior day.
-Such adjustment shall be applied to the salary grid. - (b) Employees who are equal to, or more than one and one-quarter percent (1.25%) above the maximum for their pay grade on the effective date of the January 2019 increase shall instead receive a lump sum payment equivalent to one and one-quarter percent (1.25%) of their base hourly rate, annualized and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in January 2019.
-Employees equal to or more than one and one-quarter percent (1.25%) above the maximum for their pay grade on the effective date of the January 2020 increase shall instead receive a lump sum payment equivalent to one and one-quarter percent (1.25%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in January 2020. - (c) Employees who are less than one and one-quarter percent (1.25%) above the maximum for their pay grade on the effective date of the January 2019 increase shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the one and one-quarter (1.25%) increase, annualized and prorated for part-time employment, as a lump sum payment as specified above Employees who are less than one and one-quarter percent (1.25%) above the maximum of their pay grade on the effective date of the January 2020 increase, shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the one and one-quarter percent (1.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.

-- (d) Should the State enter into an Agreement with the Vermont Troopers' Association, Inc. which contains wages which are more favorable than those contained herein, said wages shall be extended to the State Police Lieutenants and incorporated into this Agreement. - 3.
+Implementation of the changes to the time required on each step, as reflected in subsection (a) above, shall be based on the day and month of the employee's next step date. - 2. (a) Each bargaining unit member employed by the State on July 1, 2020, shall be paid a one-time lump sum in the amount of one thousand four hundred dollars (\$1400.00).
+This a payment shall be made on July 23, 2020.
+Effective with the start of the first full payroll period in July 2021, all employees covered by this Agreement shall receive a two and one-quarter percent (2.25%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid. - (b) Employees equal to or more than two and one-quarter percent (2.25%) above the maximum for their pay grade on the effective date of the July 2021 increase shall instead receive a lump sum payment equivalent to two and one-quarter percent (2.25%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2021. - (c) Employees who are less than two and one-quarter percent (2.25%) above the maximum of their pay grade on the effective date of the July 2021 increase, shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and one-quarter percent (2.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - (d) Should the State enter into an Agreement with the Vermont Troopers' Association, Inc. which contains wages which are more favorable than those contained herein, said wages shall be extended to the State Police Lieutenants and incorporated into this Agreement. - 3.
 The accrual rates and accumulation caps for Sick and Annual Leave for State Police Lieutenants covered by this Agreement shall be as follow: A "day" is 9 hours. - (a) For Annual Leave:

-(4) .
-5. /

-Years Accrual Rate Per Accumulation Cap
+Years Accrual Rate Per Pay Period Accumulation Cap

-Pay Period

 0-5 .46 days 30 days

 5-10 .58 35

 10-15 .69 40

 15-20 .77 42.5

 20-30 .81 45

 30+ .92 45

-(b) For Sick Lea ave:
+(b) For Sick Leave e:

 Years Accrual Rate Per

 Pay Period

 0-5 .46 days

 5-10 .58

 10-20 .69

 20-30+ .81